-Bank-wide Trading Authority and Appetite are approved by BRC for Market risk and a detailed market risk mandate is approved the Risk Management Committee.
+Bank-wide Trading Authority and Appetite/ Tolerance are approved by Board Risk Committee for Market risk with a detailed market risk mandate is reviewed by the Risk Management Committee and approved by the Chief Risk Officer.
 These limits are set cognisant of the strategic objectives of undertaking trading activities and are formally requested by Treasury Front Office.
-The limits are reviewed by Risk, before they are approved by RMC.
-The CRO has approval for temporary adjustments to these limits.
-The market risk exposure is reported to Treasury Front Office and senior Risk management on a daily basis, whereas RMC and BRC are updated on a monthly and guarterly basis respectively.
-Excesses (if any) are reported to senior management, RMC and BRC.
+The limits are reviewed by Risk, before they are approved by the Chief Risk Officer.
+Market risk exposure is monitored and reported to Treasury Front Office and Treasury Risk management on a daily basis.
+Limit positions and details of any breaches are reported into each Risk Management Committee which feeds into the Board Risk Committee.
+Excesses (if any) are reported to Treasury senior management, RMC and BRC.

-(c) Scope and nature of risk reporting and/or measurement systems;
+(c) Scope and nature of risk reporting and/or measurement systems

-SABB use an advanced front to back Treasury system to monitor market risk limits and exposures, such as PVBP, FX Stop loss, MTM limits, and CS01 for both Banking and Trading Book.
+Treasury uses state of the art systems for end-to-end measurement, processing and management of trading risk and to monitor market risk limits and exposures, such as PVBP (DV01), VaR, FX Stop loss, MTM limits, and CS01.
 The system reports excesses on-line real time for market risk.
-SABB has successfully migrated Alawwal Banking Book and Trading Book earlier this year.
-VaR is reported on a daily basis, whereas Market Risk Stress Testing is performed on a weekly basis.
+VaR is reported on a daily basis, with Market Risk Stress Testing performed on a weekly basis.
+SAB validate daily accuracy of the VaR model by back-testing the model against actual and hypothetical profit and loss, which excludes non-modelled items such as fees and commissions of intraday transactions.

-MR1 - Market Risk under standardised approach (Figures in SAR 000's)
+MR1: Market risk under the standardised approach (Figures in SAR 000's)